jstoaks2112/hadpms/README.md

  	IP address and username & password for mqtt are required

-git the hadpms.service script into /etc/systemd/system, enable script as a service on Debian. it will just run continously in the background.
+git the hadpms.service script into /etc/systemd/system, enable script as a service on Debian. edit the file and change to your logged in username and save it. it will just run continously in the background.

  MQTT commands are received and controls the screen blanking feature of DPMS service on Debian OS